 Ecology and habitat

-Most likely feeds on invertebrates and possibly the fruits of native shrubs.
+Likely feeds on small invertebrates (e.g. beetles, spiders, flies), and the fruits of native plants.